palladians/herald/README.md

 🧙‍♂️ Unleash the spellbinding capabilities of Herald, your ultimate toolkit for establishing a fortified fortress around digital identity.
 Embrace the power of SnarkyJS and witness the metamorphosis of the credential ecosystem.
 Let Herald be the wizard's hat to your magical adventure.

+Herald seeks to be compatible with the data model outlined by W3C's [**Verifiable Credential Data Model**](https://www.w3.org/TR/vc-data-model/).
+It does so by mapping JSON credential objects to SnarkyJS MerkleMaps.
+The issuer signs the MerkleMap's root, with that signature a subject can prove arbitrary properties of their credentials privately using ZkPrograms.
+The resulting proof can then be used for many things, including in smart contracts and other SnarkyJS recursive programs!
+The possible use-cases are not limited ⚡

 ## 🌌 Features
 - Craft, Issue, and Prove Credentials 🎓